 Union monuments at Gettysburg > United States Regulars > Artillery

 There are two monuments to Battery G, 4th United States Artillery on the Gettysburg battlefield.
 The first is north of Gettysburg along Howard Avenue on Barlow’s Knoll (Howard Avenue East tour map).
 The second is southeast of town in the National Cemetery.
-(National Cemetery tour map) The battery is also referenced on a marker at Antietam.
+(National Cemetery tour map) Both monuments have identical tablets with the exception of the commanding officer listed.

 Monument to the 4th United States Artillery, Battery G at Gettysburg